datacite/schema-docs/docs/appendices/appendix_1/contributorType.rst

 Distributor
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-**Description:** Institution tasked with responsibility to generate/disseminate copies of the resource in either electronic or print form
+**Description:** Institution tasked with responsibility to generate/disseminate copies of the resource in either electronic or print form.

 **Usage Notes:** Works stored in more than one archive/repository may credit each as a distributor.